dalmago/lorasim/README.md

 ### Output

 The result of every simulation run will be appended to a file named expX.dat, whereby X is the experiment number.
 The file contains a space separated table of values for nodes, collisions, transmissions and total energy spent.
 The data file can be easily plotted using e.g. gnuplot.

+# License
+LoRaSim - Copyright (c) 2016-2017 Thiemo Voigt and Martin Bor.
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.